On The Blog

 How To Use A Mid-Year Goal Review To More Effectively Reach Your Goals

-My recommended goal achievement framework (that’s outlined in the article referenced above) is to break your large goals into smaller 90-day mini-goals and work in 2-week increments.
-This allows you to better plan, assess and course correct as you go (and hence will help you to better reach your goals and be happy with the end result).
+If you read the article mentioned above (that contains my recommended goal achievement framework), you’ll find that I recommend breaking your large goals into smaller 90-day mini-goals and work in 2-week increments.
+I love this system because it allows you to better plan, assess and course correct as you go (and hence will help you to better reach your goals and be happy with the end result).

 Goal Review Step 1: Identify Your Progress (and Celebrate It!)